New Zealand DC class locomotive: History

 The class was initially employed in the North Island, mainly on freight trains but also hauling either carriage trains or AC class Grassgrub depowered railcars.

 Changes came during the 1980s; the deregulation of land transport saw rail freight volumes decline and the opening of the North Island Main Trunk electrification saw the locomotive fleet reallocated.
 These factors saw the withdrawal between 1985 and 1989 of the DJ class and remaining DA class, with the DC class also seeing service in the South Island for the first time.
 The locomotives were also used on export coal trains between the West Coast and Christchurch.

-The class were used on KiwiRail Scenic's South Island Coastal Pacific, and was also used on the North Island's Northern Explorer until being replaced by a DFB/T, DXB or occasionally a DXC unit and on the TranzAlpine until being replaced by two DXC locomotives.
-A DC class locomotive is also occasionally employed to haul the Capital Connection service.
+The class were used on KiwiRail Scenic's South Island Coastal Pacific, and was also used on the North Island's Northern Explorer until being replaced by a DFB/T, DXB or occasionally a DXC locomotive and on the TranzAlpine until being replaced by two DXC locomotives.
+A DC class locomotive was also occasionally used to haul the Capital Connection service.

 The Northern Explorer's predecessor, the Overlander, was usually hauled on the northern and southern sections of the North Island Main Trunk by a DC class locomotive, and was often used across the central section as well if an EF locomotive was unavailable.

 Cab concerns

-In March 2001, the Rail & Maritime Transport Union threatened to set the maximum speed of the DC class to 50 kilometres per hour due to corrosion found on cab mounts.
-This causes the cab of a DC to detach from the frame during a derailment, and a driver had fallen through the floor of a unit.
-An audit was made on all units and found 19 locomotives had maintenance concerns.
-The concerned units were relegated to trail-only units, and work was made in a short matter of time to repair the cabs.
-It was understood the concerned units would be fitted with universal cabs, but this never commenced.
+In March 2001, the Rail & Maritime Transport Union threatened to set the maximum speed of the DC class to 50 km/h due to corrosion found on cab mounts.
+This causes the cab of a DC to detach from the frame during a derailment, and a driver had fallen through the floor of a locomotive.
+An audit was made on all locomotives and found 19 locomotives had maintenance concerns.
+The concerned locomotives were relegated to trail-only locomotives, and work was made in a short matter of time to repair the cabs.
+It was understood that the concerned locomotives would be fitted with universal cabs, but this never commenced.

 In early 2017, concerns were raised by the RMTU surrounding rusty cab structures, cab mounting, and anti-collision posts.
-Fearing the cabs could have been ripped off in the course of an accident, all (but one) units were banned from leading in the South Island; again confined to trail-only units until they had been inspected.
-Although units in the North Island were banned from leading trains, they were seen being used on shunts.
-Work was carried out at both Hutt and Hillside workshops, most were back leading trains within a couple of months.
+Fearing the cabs could have been ripped off in the course of an accident, all (but one) locomotives were banned from leading in the South Island; again confined to trail-only locomotives until they had been inspected.
+Although locomotives in the North Island were banned from leading trains, they were seen being used on shunts.
+Work was carried out at both Hutt and Hillside workshops; most were back leading trains within a couple of months.